Here’s an oldie but goodie from early 2011!

 Blogging and board gaming have been awesome for me.
 Blogging has actually turned into a money making opportunity and board gaming is only as expensive as allowed.
-We buy about 5 games a year for a total of less than $200 and we are entertained weekly.
+We buy less than $250 worth of board games a year and we are entertained weekly.
 The trick is to find a hobby that you crave to be a part of that costs way less than the normal ways you spend your time.

 5. Change to less expensive activities.

-We could save more than a thousand dollars a year if my husband gave up Curling (the ice sport) and his Massage Envy membership, but it is all about prioritization.
+My husband has paused Curling (the ice sport) for the last 2 years and has saved more than $1000.
+His hobby jobs and board gaming have taken up this time.
+It is all about prioritization.
 If we ever needed extra cash, expensive activities would be the first to go.